chromazo/devops/Bash/Basic linux commands.md

     ```bash
     head syslog
     ```
-  - Expected Output: Displays the first 10 lines of the syslog file.
+  - **Expected Output**: Displays the first 10 lines of the syslog file.

 - `tail <file name>`: Displays the last 10 lines of a file.
   - **Command**:
     ```bash
     tail syslog
     ```
-  - Expected Output: Displays the last 10 lines of the syslog file.
+  - **Expected Output**: Displays the last 10 lines of the syslog file.

 - `head -n 50 <file name>`: Displays the first 50 lines of a file.
   - **Command**:
     ```bash
     head -n 50 syslog
     ```
-  - Expected Output: Displays the first 50 lines of the syslog file.
+  - **Expected Output**: Displays the first 50 lines of the syslog file.

 - `tail -f <file name>`: Follows the logs in real-time for troubleshooting.
   - **Command**:
     ```bash
     tail -f syslog
     ```
-  - Expected Output: Continuously displays new lines appended to the syslog file in real-time.
+  - **Expected Output**: Continuously displays new lines appended to the syslog file in real-time.

 - `journalctl -u <unit/service name>`: Shows all logs related to the given unit or service.
 Use `-f` to follow the logs in real-time with `journalctl`.
 It is part of systemd.
   - **Command**:
     ```bash
     journalctl -u apache2
     ```
-  - Expected Output: Displays logs related to the Apache2 service.
+  - **Expected Output**: Displays logs related to the Apache2 service.

 ---